-Mon 3 Labor Day - AJU closed
+Mon 2 Labor Day - AJU closed

-Fri 7 Last day for graduate students to add classes; Last day for students in all programs to drop classes; End of eligibility for 100% refund of tuition
+Fri 6 Last day for graduate students to add classes.
+Last day for students in all programs to drop classes.
+End of eligibility for 100% refund of tuition.

+Fri 20 No CAS classes-The Self and Society class meets at the Brandeis campus.

-Sun 9 Erev Rosh Hashanah
+Sun 29 Erev Rosh Hashanah.

-Mon 10 - Tue 11 Rosh Hashanah - AJU closed
+Mon 30 Rosh Hashanah - AJU closed